rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 * Items that are restricted should be foldered separately:
 	* If the entire folder is restricted, title it as you normally would.
 Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].
  	* If only individual items in a folder are restricted, separate those items from the rest of the contents of the folder that can be opened to researchers and folder them separately.
 Handle the original unrestricted folder and the new restricted folder as a series of folders by giving both folders identical titles then adding [1 of 2] and [2 of 2] at the end of the title.
 If necessary you can use a [MSS separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EStul3EWAvVLqf7lTER_dfwBhGOl41Y5ZoEes6wzQYkZJQ?e=I8Ddew) or [an EUA separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/ER0YmElt_wVApRIfeUUaq9cB1uAjrYWzz7TYQgMD5YlfKw?e=AcC5UV) to document the separation of the restricted items; however, typically this is not necessary because giving the folders the same title is sufficient, as it indicates that the contents were originally part of a single folder.
 At the end of the restricted title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].
-* For items restricted for preservation reasons, create access copies and surrogates for fragile material when possible.
+* For items restricted for preservation reasons, when possible create access copies and surrogates for fragile material, so that the access copy can be made available to researchers while the original fragile item remains restricted.
 * Materials deemed restricted must be boxed separately and should be boxed in a way that facilitates providing access to the material once the restrictions have expired.
 For example, if there are multiple levels of restriction in a collection, box materials subject to the same restriction end date together; for example, box all materials that can be opened to researchers in 2030 together.
 When the restrictions expire, the box can simply be relabled and folders within redescribed as accessible in the finding aid.
 * Labels on restricted boxes must be stamped RESTRICTED.
 See labels section.